quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 :p How does a smooth transition work during cross-fading?
 ??x
-A smooth transition during cross-fading involves playing both clips A and B simultaneously as the blend percentage \( b \) increases from 0 to 1.
+A smooth transition during cross-fading involves playing both clips A and B simultaneously as the blend percentage $b$ increases from 0 to 1.
 For this to work well, the two clips must be looping animations with synchronized timelines so that the positions of legs and arms match roughly between the two clips.
 ```java
 public class SmoothTransition {
     private double start;